NVIDIA/nim-deploy/cloud-service-providers/google-cloud/vertexai/python/README.md

 A copy of the Llama 3 license can be found under /opt/nim/MODEL_LICENSE.
 ```

-**Airgap NIM Container**
+**Airgap NIM Container** (Optional)

-Airgap NIM container has the advantages of having `NGC_API_KEY` inbuilt, thus not required when run within interface or via endpoint.
-It could also help to avoid exposing credentail on Vertex AI `Model Registry`.
+Airgap NIM container is a custom Docker image based on the Llama3-8b model.
+It includes specific features such as a customized model profile and built-in credentials.

+* The model profile can be customized and has been tested and validated on Vertex AI G2 machine series/L4 instance types.
+* `NGC_API_KEY` can be incorporated, allowing automatic authorization when running NIM, which helps avoid exposing credentials in Vertex AI `Model Registry` after model deployment.

+To build the Airgap container, follow these steps:

-If needed, please refer to `/airgap` directory to update volume bind source file path in `docker-compose.yaml`, and backend profile in `airgap_model_manifest.yaml`.
+* Refer to the `/airgap` directory to select a profile in the `airgap_model_manifest.yaml` file.
+* Use the `docker-compose.yaml` file to build the Airgap NIM container.

-Then follow insturctions in the notebook `Build Airgap NIM Container` to build new airgap docker image.
+Detailed instructions are available in the notebook `Build Airgap Container` session.

+All content is based on enterprise-supported artifacts available on NVIDIA NGC.

 ### 3. Inference in Online prediction
 After deploying NIM container to endpoint, check Vertex AI `Model Registry` and `Online prediction` for model/endpoint version details and event logs.

 [<img src="imgs/vertexai_02.png" width="750"/>](HighLevelArch)

-Make endpoint inference with OpenAI Python API or CLI.
-Streaming reponse is also supported.
+You can perform endpoint inference using the OpenAI Python API or CLI.
+The option to stream results on or off is supported.

 > [!IMPORTANT]
 > Please use `rawPredict` to make endpoint inference, as `predict` method will need additional formatting.